Grad Students Receive Prestigious NSF Fellowships

 Three UNH students have received National Science Foundation Graduate Research Fellowships, one of the nation’s premier national science, math, engineering and technology (STEM) scholarship competitions.
-Mark Anthony (natural resources) of Hinsdale, Mass., and Rory Carroll (Earth systems science) of Dover, both second-year graduate students, and Herbie Smith, a senior physics major from Rocky Face, Ga., are NSF Graduate Research Fellowship Program fellows.
+The recipients include Mark Anthony (natural resources) of Hinsdale, Massachusetts, and Rory Carroll (Earth systems science) of Dover, New Hampshire, both second-year graduate students, and Herbie Smith, a senior physics major from Rocky Face, Georgia.

 NSF GRFP fellows receive up to three years of support, including an annual $32,000 stipend, a $12,000 cost-of-education allowance and opportunities for international research and professional development.
 This year, more than 16,500 applicants competed for 2,000 awards.

 Anthony’s research explores the connections between climate change and non-native plant invasions.
 In particular, he examines how microbes respond to interactive shifts in global conditions, with a focus on elevated mean annual temperature, anthropogenic nitrogen deposition and non-native invasion by garlic mustard.

 Anthony, who works in professor of natural resources Serita Frey’s lab, collaborated with other graduate students to develop a novel bioinformatics program that is faster than traditional methods, as well as a complete bench-to-computer pipeline for barcoding microbial DNA.